 Maintain your emergency list

 Although not frequent, your family members, doctors or your company’s emergency services may change their numbers.
-In many cases they will notify you but just make it a habit to call or text people on your emergency list from time to time to make sure that their lines are still active.
+In many cases, they will notify you but just make it a habit to call or text people on your emergency list.
+Also, Check from time to time to make sure that their lines are still active.

 Finally always go for quality wearable devices and reliable emergency services.
-The best personal safety devices available today often have one or more of these qualities: wireless, waterproof, have fall and heart rate detection, GPS tracking as well as crush resistant.
+The best personal safety devices available today often have one or more of qualities.
+Those qualities are wireless, waterproof, have fall and heart rate detection, GPS tracking as well as crush resistant.
 These qualities cannot often be found on one alert system.
 Therefore it is always advisable to check your safety needs first before getting a device.